 Follow these steps to diagnose and correct common electrical problems:

 Check the electric power to the water heater.
-No hot water is often caused by a problem with the home's electrical wiring or circuit breakers.
-You'll need a non-contact circuit tester.
-Follow these guidelines:
+No hot water is often caused by a problem with the home's electrical

-- Locate the water heater's circuit breaker and turn it off (or remove the circuit's fuses). - Locate the electrical junction box on top of the water heater and remove the cover.
+• Locate the water heater's circuit breaker and turn it off (or remove the circuit's fuses).